powercord-community/guidelines/README.md

 ### 11. Limit NSFW plugins

 We're not against plugins providing NSFW features, but they should be properly labeled and handled.
-If you plugin can provide NSFW but it isn't the main purpose, **NSFW features must be turned off by default**.
+If your plugin can provide NSFW but it isn't the main purpose, **NSFW features must be turned off by default**.
 If the main feature of the plugin is based on NSFW, please specify it in your manifest through the `nsfw` key, so we can label it as such.